- Site Collector Overview

 The Microsoft SQL collector is set up and is ready to pull logs from your Microsoft SQL database.

-After the Microsoft SQL collector is set up, Site Collector Core starts pulling logs periodically based on the query entered by the user and uploads logs to Exabeam Security Operations Platform.
+After the Microsoft SQL collector is set up, Site Collector Core starts pulling logs periodically based on the query entered by the user and uploads logs to New-Scale Security Operations Platform.
 If the Microsoft SQL database is not available, Site Collector core resumes pulling logs from the place where it stopped.

 Note